UC-MACSS/persp-model_W17/students/Lim_ChengYee/PS9/ps9-nonparametric-unsupervised.md

 |    9|  0.212|
 |   10|  0.209|

+The weighted KNN model that produced the lowest test error rate is also *K* = 10.
+The test MSE is 0.209.

 1. Compare the test error rate for the best KNN/wKNN model(s) to the test error rate for the equivalent logistic regression, decision tree, boosting, random forest, and SVM methods using the same combination of variables as before.
 Which performs the best?
 Why do you think this method performed the best, given your knowledge of how it works?

 ``` r